 Now that my primary focus is finishing my Master’s degree, I am determined to visit a different local coffee shop each week.
 I decided to scope out The Monroe in Downtown Orlando to see whether or not it’ll be a good study/work environment.

 The Monroe is described on their website as a dining and entertainment space, which is one of the first things you notice when you arrive.
 The space is massive with a restaurant, coffee bar, and restaurant bar.
+As your restaurant continues to expand, it’s advisable to look for different shelving options to efficiently manage your growing inventory and ensure a well-organized space.
 There are several tables in each space and an outdoor patio (now complete with a beautiful mural) that will be great in the evenings.
 The location of The Monroe is what is now referred to as Creative Village, and right next to the UCF/Valencia downtown campus.
 What makes the location unique is that The Monroe is actually located on the ground floor of The Julian Apartments.
 Imagine living right above a good coffee bar, especially in Central Florida!

 Another fascinating tidbit is that The Monroe is inspired by civil rights leader Dr. William “Monroe” Wells.
 Since the restaurant is right near Parramore, it’s nice to see the infusion of culture/history and nice to know that The Monroe proudly supports the Wells’Built Museum.